base-org/web/apps/base-docs/docs/tools/data-indexers.md

 [Shovel](https://indexsupply.com/shovel) is an [open source](https://github.com/indexsupply/code) tool for synchronizing Ethereum data to your Postgres database.
 Shovel can index block data, transaction data, and decoded event data.
 A single Shovel can index multiple chains simultaneously.
 Shovel is configured via a declarative JSON config file – no custom functions to save indexed data to your database.

 Find out more in the [Shovel Docs](https://indexsupply.com/shovel/docs/)

 #### Supported Networks

+- Base Mainnet
+- Base Sepolia (Testnet)

+---

+## Subsquid

+[Subsquid](https://subsquid.io/) is a decentralized hyper-scalable data platform optimized for providing efficient, permissionless access to large volumes of data.
+It currently serves historical on-chain data, including event logs, transaction receipts, traces, and per-transaction state diffs.
+Subsquid offers a powerful toolkit for creating custom data extraction and processing pipelines, achieving an indexing speed of up to 150k blocks per second.

+To get started, visit the [documentation](https://docs.subsquid.io/) or see this [quickstart with examples](https://docs.subsquid.io/sdk/examples/) on how to easily create subgraphs via Subsquid.

+#### Supported Networks